Learn About Effective Altruism

 Global Health and Poverty

 There are nearly 1 billion people living on the equivalent of the buying power of $2.50 per day, resulting in extreme hardship and disease.
-Much of this suffering can be easily prevented.
-The charity evaluator GiveWell thoroughly analyses charities and recommends charities they believe to be the most cost-effective.
-You can donate to some of GiveWell’s highest rated charities here.
-One example of a highly rated charity is the Against Malaria Foundation, which distributes insecticide treated bed nets for about $5 each.
-GiveWell’s research suggests this may be one of the most cost effective ways of reducing deaths, with approximately $5000 worth of nets on average saving one child’s life.
+About 5 million children die before they reach the age of 5, and about 80% of these deaths are preventable with basic healthcare, indicating that much of this suffering can be easily prevented.
+The charity evaluator GiveWell thoroughly analyses charities and recommends charities they believe to be the most cost-effective at reducing unnecessary suffering and death.
+These charities could be doing 100x or 1000x more good than average charities with a given donation, so they are excellent places to donate.
+You can donate tax-deductibly to some of GiveWell’s highest rated charities here.
+One example of a highly rated charity is the Against Malaria Foundation, which distributes insecticide treated bed nets for about $3 each, which is backed by a very strong evidence base.
+GiveWell’s research suggests this may be one of the most cost effective ways of reducing deaths.

 Around the world, tens of billions of animals are raised in inhumane conditions in factory farms every year across the world, resulting in extreme suffering on a very large scale.
 It might be possible to greatly reduce, or perhaps eliminate this suffering.
-Animal Charity Evaluators recommends several evidence-based charities focussed on reducing animal suffering.
-The research on animal charities is not as robust as the research on global poverty charities, but the preliminary estimates suggest each dollar donated to an effective animal charity can cause several animals to not be born into a life of suffering on factory farms, so this may be a very cost-effective way of reducing suffering.
+Animal Charity Evaluators recommends several evidence-based charities focussed on reducing animal suffering, including The Humane League which campaigns for better welfare standards and the reduction of animal product consumption, and The Good Food Institute, which assists in the development and advocacy of plant based and clean meat.
+The research on animal charities is not as robust as the research on global poverty charities, but Animal Charity Evaluators best estimate is that every dollar donated to The Humane League can cause several animals to not be born into a life of suffering on factory farms, so this may be a very cost-effective way of reducing suffering.

 Reducing catastrophic risks